Do you want to know or see what artificial intelligence is like?

 Examples of Artificial Intelligence in Agriculture

-Agriculture is one of those thing that will never go away no matter how advanced technology gets.
-What we have seen with previous technological advancements and current advancements is that use of these techs to improve food production and management process.
+Agriculture is one of those things that will never go away no matter how advanced technology gets.
+We have seen with previous and current technological advancements that these techs are used to improve food production and management process.

-Man will always need food, this I strongly believe.
+Man will always need food, I strongly believe.

 Today, artificial intelligence is being leveraged in agriculture to improve processes.